alphagov/government-service-design-manual/service-manual/operations/service-management.md

 ## Problematic concepts

 Some traditional language tends to cause some confusion when discussing service management alongside agile.
-It's generally best to avoid these terms when possible, acknowledging that this isn't always possible it's worth being aware of the problems.
+It's generally best to avoid the following terms when possible, although given their widespread usage this isn't always possible.
+It is however worth being aware of the problems these concepts raise.

 ### Projects